 NOTE: I am using a Software iSCSI Initiator–some limits apply to independent hardware iSCSI initiators such as you cannot configure CHAP per target and some of the CHAP security levels (like bi-directional) are not supported.
 Check out vSphere documentation if an independent hardware iSCSI initiator is in your configuration.

 Login to the vSphere Web Client and locate your Software iSCSI Initiator in the “Manage” screen of a host under “Storage” > “Storage Adapters”.
 Click on the “Targets” tab and then the Static Discovery button.
 Select the correct iSCSI target of the target FlashArray in the list and then click the “Authentication…” button up and to the right.

 It is important to note that currently CHAP configured with dynamic discovery is not supported by the FlashArray.
 Dynamic discovery in general is, but CHAP credentials in conjunction will not work–regardless whether you try to enter them on the dynamic target and let them inherit down to the auto-populated static targets, or enter them to the static targets populated automatically, it will not work.
 CHAP must only be used with static targets that have been entered manually, one-by-one.
-Support for this in Purity is coming.

 Moving forward, deselect “Inherit settings from parent” so that we can make specific CHAP information for the target FlashArray sessions.
 For the CHAP security level, I am going to select bidirectional.
 This means both the array will authenticate the host and the host will authenticate the array–a two-way handshake.